rkociniewski/gac/docs/CODEQL_QUICKSTART.md

 ❌ **NOT OK to dismiss**:

 - "Too hard to fix"
-- "We'll fix it later"
+- "We'll fix it later."
-- "It's not important"
+- "It's not important."
 - Without security review

 ### How to Dismiss